zedlopez/ifm/Writing with Inform.md

 empty - the text "", with no characters in it, not even spaces non-empty - any text which does have at least one character in
 ```

+Note that `empty` is not quite same test as `is ""`.
+If the value being looked at is a text substitution like `"[ingredient]"` in its unsubstituted form, and it just so happens that at the moment the `ingredient` substitution would produce no characters of text, then `"[ingredient]" is empty` would be false, even though `"[ingredient]" is ""` would be true: the difference is that the comparison made by `is` substitutes in before it makes the test, whereas `empty` tests without making substitutions, so it reads `"[ingredient]"` as potentially having content and therefore not being empty.
+See [Making new text with text substitutions] for more on the subtle difference between the substituted and unsubsituted form of a text substitution.

 Adjectives can have multiple definitions and, as long as each applies to a different sort of noun, there will be no problem.
 We could write: